Skip to main content

 Recycling Facts vs. Myths: What You Really Need to Know

-The image clarifies recycling myths vs. facts, emphasizing that recyclables don’t need to be spotless and plastic bags shouldn't be included.
+The image contrasts recycling myths and facts, emphasizing that recyclables should be mostly clean, and not bagged.

-Recycling can feel confusing sometimes, especially with so much mixed information out there.
+Recycling can feel confusing sometimes, especially with so much mixed information out there (and let’s be honest...some of it sounds like an April Fool’s joke).
 If you’ve ever stood over the bin unsure of what belongs, you’re not alone.
 Let’s clear up a few common myths so you can recycle with more confidence.

 Myth: Items need to be perfectly clean to be recycled

-Fact: They do not need to be spotless, but they should be empty and mostly clean.
+Fact: They do not need to be spotless, but they should be empty, mostly clean, and dry.
 A quick rinse goes a long way.

 Myth: It’s okay to bag your recyclables

 Fact: Recyclables should go in the bin loose.
-Plastic bags cannot be sorted properly and often end up causing problems at the facility.
+Plastic bags cannot be sorted properly, can jam equipment, and often cause problems at the recycling facility.

 Myth: If it has a recycling symbol, it belongs in the bin